nolcut/FaaSr-synthetic/README.md

 The files will be downloaded to a bucket called 'faasr'

 ## download_faasr_files.py
-This program downloads the files specified in a FaaSr file JSON to S3
+Downloads the files specified in a FaaSr file JSON to S3

 <pre><code>python3 download_faasr_files.py [FaaSr file JSON]</code></pre>